-Demystifying Database Systems: An Introduction to Transaction Isolation Levels
+Demystifying Database Systems, Part 1: An Introduction to Transaction Isolation Levels

 For decades, database systems have given their users multiple isolation levels to choose from, ranging from some flavor of “serializability” at the high end down to “read committed” or “read uncommitted” at the low end.
 These different isolation levels expose an application to markedly different types of concurrency bugs.
 Nonetheless, many database users stick with the default isolation level of whatever database system they are using, and do not bother to consider which isolation level is optimal for their application.
 This practice is dangerous—the vast majority of widely-used database systems—including Oracle, IBM DB2, Microsoft SQL Server, SAP HANA, MySQL, and PostgreSQL—do not guarantee any flavor of serializability by default.
 As we will detail below, isolation levels weaker than serializability can lead to concurrency bugs in an application and negative user experiences.
 It is very important that a database user is aware of the isolation level guaranteed by the database system, and what concurrency bugs may emerge as a result.